40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 If there is a public IP assigned to the port1 network interface of the FortiGate where also the Azure Load Balancer is connected this will take precedence outbound NAT.

 The inbound rules have the option enabled to create outbound rules automatically.
-This enables outbound SNAT using the configured frontend ip for traffic coming from the FortiGate VM with it's private ip.
+This enables outbound SNAT using the configured frontend IP for traffic coming from the FortiGate VM with its private IP.

 <p align="center">
   <img width="500px" src="images/inbound-lbrule-create.png">